 In this article, we are aimed to address the issues about the lack of credibility, the manipulative media, the misinformation campaigns, and the propagation of fake news discussed in the previous sections, by enhancing the journalism transparency using blockchain.

 To do so, we propose an architecture that will allow tracking the news stories and guaranteeing their traceability and information analysis.
-Thus, we established the next list of requirements for our approach:

 Fig. 1.
 Scheme of the proposal.